Elite athletes have to travel all over the world to compete. This post lets you in on some secrets as to how athletes overcome jet lag.

 Circadian disruption can cause a delay in the absorption of food from the gastrointestinal tract after eating at night.

-As discussed above melatonin is what makes you fall asleep.
+As discussed earlier melatonin is what makes you fall asleep.
 It’s synthesised from serotonin in the pineal gland.
 Sleep is initiated when there is a concomitant rise in melatonin and a decline in body temperature.

 The effectiveness of exogenous melatonin is highly dependent on the timing of administration: a phase advance in circadian rhythm occurs with intake in the afternoon or evening, whereas a phase delay occurs with intake in the early morning.